sulu/SuluHeadlessBundle/UPGRADE.md

 ## dev-master

+### Increased mimimum PHP version to 7.3

+The mimimum PHP version was increased from 7.2 to 7.3.
+The reason is that PHP 7.2 is not maintained anymore and this allows the bundle to use the `JSON_THROW_ON_ERROR` flag.

 ### Changed attributes which are passed to templates by the HeadlessWebsiteController

 The attributes that are passed to the .twig template by the `HeadlessWebsiteController` were changed to improve